urql-graphql/urql/docs/guides.md

 import { Client, dedupeExchange, fetchExchange } from 'urql';

 const noopExchange = ({ client, forward }) => {
-  // ExchangeIO function receives Operation object stream from dedupeExchange return operation$ => {
+  return operation$ => { // <-- This exchange's ExchangeIO function
+    // calling forward() here will call the next exchange's ExchangeIO function.
+    // So before this...
+    // urql creates an Operation object, places it in a stream (operation$),
+    // and calls composeExchange's ExchangeIO function.
+    // composeExchange forward()s the operation$ stream to dedupeExchange's ExchangeIO function.
+    // dedupeExchange filters duplicates and forward()s the stream to noopExchange's ExchangeIO function.
-    // noopExchange forwards Operation object stream to fetchExchange,
+    // noopExchange forward()s the operation$ stream to fetchExchange's ExchangeIO function

+    const operationResult$ = forward(operations$);

+    // fetchExchange receives the operation$ stream, creates an OperationResult object,
-    // and receives a stream with an OperationResult object created by fetchExchange const operationResult$ = forward(operations$);
+    // and returns it in an operationResult$ stream.
-    // then returns the OperationResult stream to dedupeExchange return operationResult$;
+    // finally, noopExchange returns the operationsResult$ stream to dedupeExchange's forward() call.

+    return operationResult$;

+    // After this...
+    // dedupExchange returns operationResult$ to composeExchange's forward() call.
+    // urql client receives the operationResult$ from composeExchange and provides data to components.
   };
 };